Bangladesh Research

 Background

-Professor James Best and PhD. student Saduil Chyon were to travel to Bangladesh to continue their investigation.
-I recieved the Roepke Scholarship to accompany them.
+Professor James Best and PhD student Sadiul Chyon were set to travel to Bangladesh to continue their investigation.
+I received the Roepke Scholarship to accompany them.

 Detour